Ara is a journalism graduate from California State University, Northridge, who is always looking to explore his writing opportunities.

 The album Aegis comes to a brilliant finish with songs like Poppaea & Bacchante

 Poppaea has the most powerful singing by Liv Kristine and that’s one of the reasons that I enjoyed this song in 1998 and I especially enjoy it now in 2019.
 Her two strongest lines are when she sings: “stay my adamant, suffer me to transfix thee.”
 And the last song Bacchante has Raymond doing a nice chant of the word celebration.
 Theatre of Tragedy should celebrate Aegis as their strongest release and they should be proud of their work through the 5 year period between 1993 and 1998.
-Poppaea is one of those songs that slowly builds up into a great Gothic metal kind of song that is still strong in 2019 as we head into 2020.
+Poppaea is one of those songs that slowly builds up into a great Gothic metal kind of song that is still strong.

 Favorite song on Aegis